wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 objects in the MSHR, and `maxSize_` which is the size of the MSHR, and is initialized during construction.
 We ignore other data members as they are either prefetching- or debugging-related.

+The data type of `mshr_` is `struct MSHRRegister`, which is a per-address structure that contains a list of request objects being buffered, `entries`, a data member `pendingRetries`, which tracks the number of requests for the address that are in the coherence controller's retry buffer and might be processed later in the current or future cycles, and other data members, such as `acksNeeded`, `dataBuffer`, and `dataDirty`.
+We will cover the usage of these data members in details when we first encounter them in the following discussion.